MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-platform-overview.md

 ---
-title: "AL platform overview"
+title: "AL Platform Overview"
-description: Explains the Business Central platform. ms.custom: na ms.date: 04/12/2022 ms.reviewer: na
+description: Introduces and explains the elements that the Business Central platform consists of. ms.custom: na ms.date: 04/12/2022 ms.reviewer: na